xotahal/react-native-material-ui/docs/ActionButton.md

     */
     onPress: PropTypes.func,
     /**
      * Called when button is long pressed.
 Text is passed as param */
     onLongPress: PropTypes.func,
     /**
      * Set true if you want to hide action button
      */
     hidden: PropTypes.bool,
     /**
      * If specified it'll be shown before text
      */
-    icon: PropTypes.string,
+    icon: PropTypes.oneOfType([
+        PropTypes.element,
+        PropTypes.string
+    ]),
     /**
     * Leave it empty if you don't want any transition after press.
 Otherwise, it will be transformed
     * to another view - depends on transition value.